Joh201/Rock-Paper-Scissors-Lizard-Spock/README.md

            <li> You win! </li>
            <li> Computer wins! </li>
         </ul>
-      <li> whenever the computer wins the game, it displays an encouragement message: Don't give up!</li>
+      <li> whenever the computer wins the game, it displays an encouragement message to the user: Don't give up!</li>
       <li> This section shows the updated score of the player and computer in each play, and thus the user gets a progress report immediately.</li>
    </ul>
   </li>